Cancelled - Central Valley CDS Chapter Presents:

-Getting to Know the Plants in Your Pasture
+Plants in Your Pasture - Safe or Toxic?

 Have you ever wondered what types of plants are growing in your pastures or if they are safe for your horses?
-Reagen O’Leary, our activities coordinator, is going to kick off her first event for our chapter with a topic she knows intimately: plants in the California landscape.
-Reagen along with two of her botany friends from the California Native Plant Society’s Sequoia Chapter, will share with attendees:
+Reagen O’Leary, our activities coordinator, is presenting at our second annual plant talk!
+Reagen along with one of her botany friends from the California Native Plant Society’s Sequoia Chapter, will share with attendees:

 What local plants are toxic to horses.